-Open Editing View and select the Sales > Last Years Sales measure.
+From the Fields pane, select the Sales > Last Year Sales measure.

-Drag Store > Chain to the Details well to complete your treemap.
+Select Store > Chain which will add Chain to the Details well to complete your treemap.
 You can now compare last year's sales by category and chain.

 Color Saturation and Details cannot be used at the same time.